jerdog/auth0-blog/_posts/2018-08-15-react-and-storybook-a-tale-of-reusability.markdown

   <img src="https://cdn.auth0.com/blog/storybook-intro/file-structure.png" alt="Project structure">
 </p>

+We'll be using `_theme.scss` in a moment.
 This is a good checkpoint.
 Let's go ahead and commit:

 ```shell
 git status